kcraley/azdevman/README.md

-# azdevman
+# Azure DevOps Manager

-Azure DevOps is a CLI tool that assists in managing resources within an Azure DevOps organization.
+Azdevman is a CLI tool that assists in managing resources within an Azure DevOps organization.